 By examining the nascent “jazz” offerings of pioneering performances of recording klezmorim like Lt.
 Joseph Frankel, Harry Kandel, Joseph Cherniavsky, Dave Tarras, Harry Raderman and Sammy Musiker, among others, we witness for the first time how that first generation took to jazz as both a social and musical gateway to speed up and encourage their – and their audience’s — acculturation in transition from old world to new.

-The mass emigration of Eastern European Jews to the United States in the late 19th century occurred while the banjo was a dominant force in American popular music corresponding to ragtime and jazz -- and the brash new instrument the tenor banjo -- offered an unfettered ground floor for this new collaboration.
+The mass emigration of Eastern European Jews to the United States in the late 19th century occurred while the banjo was a dominant force in popular music.
+And, while Jews did not become involved in the older more established worlds of minstrel banjo or of the later classic fingerstyle banjo, the newly emerging worlds of ragtime and jazz -- and the brash new instrument the tenor -- offered an unfettered ground floor for this new collaboration.

-The talk will cover my reintroducing the banjo in the mid-1970s klezmer “revival” and its subsequent worldwide renaissance in Jewish bands today focusing on performers like Jerry Wicentowski, Nefesh Mountain, and Dobronotch.
+The talk will also cover my reintroducing the banjo in the mid-1970s klezmer “revival” and its subsequent worldwide renaissance today featuring the music of Mark Rubin, Andy Rubin, Jerry Wicentowski, Nefesh Mountain, and Dobronotch, and myself.